-3.1623.
-At all steps of the authorization process, the regulatory body should have a clear understanding of the safety objectives and regulatory requirements that will be used in the review and assessment.

-3.1634.
-When collecting and structuring the applicable safety objectives and requirements to be used in its review and assessment process, the regulatory body should consider a broad range of sources, including the following:

-&lt;sup>9 Follow-up of review and assessment results should beis conducted through regulatory compliance activities.

-- (a) National laws and regulations; - (b) Advice obtained from external experts including consultants, dedicated support organizations and advisory bodies associated with the regulatory body; - (c) Standards and guidance on nuclear, radiation, transport and radioactive waste safety as well as information issued by national and international organizations; - (d) Requirements applicable in and experience gained in other relevant industries; - (e) Technical results and experience from research and development; - (f) Expertise and requirements used by others involved in reviewing and assessing similar facilities or activities in respect of technologies or safety.

-3.1645.
-The regulatory body might not have, in advance, detailed requirements covering all the areas that are subject to review and assessment since, even with a fairly comprehensive set of safety objectives and requirements, some aspects of safety may-might not be covered.
+- 3.163.
+At all steps of the authorization process, the regulatory body should have a clear understanding of the safety objectives and regulatory requirements that will be used in the review and assessment. - 3.164.
+When collecting and structuring the applicable safety objectives and requirements to be used in its review and assessment process, the regulatory body should consider a broad range of sources, including the following: - (a) National laws and regulations; - (b) Advice obtained from external experts including consultants, dedicated support organizations and advisory bodies associated with the regulatory body; - (c) Standards and guidance on nuclear, radiation, transport and radioactive waste safety as well as information issued by national and international organizations; - (d) Requirements applicable in and experience gained in other relevant industries: - (e) Technical results and experience from research and development; - (f) Expertise and requirements used by others involved in reviewing and assessing similar facilities or activities in respect of technologies or safety. - 3.165.
+The regulatory body might not have, in advance, detailed requirements covering all the areas that are subject to review and assessment since, even with a fairly comprehensive set of safety objectives and requirements, some aspects of safety might not be covered.
 The regulatory body should evaluate the acceptability of the proposals put forward by an authorized party or applicant on a case by case basis against general principles stated in laws and regulations.
-Consideration of the proposals may provide input for the development of additional regulations and guides or the modification of existing regulations and guides (see also paras 3.412-3.464).
+Consideration of the proposals may provide input for the development of additional regulations and guides or the modification of existing regulations and guides (see also paras 3.41-3.44). - 3.166.

-3.1656.
 In some instances, the authorized party may propose an alternative approach to that suggested in a guide to achieving a safety objective.
-In such cases, the authorized party should be required to demonstrate that its proposed approach will provide an equivalent level of safety.
+In such cases, the authorized party should be required to demonstrate that its proposed approach will provide an equivalent level of safety. - 3.167.

-3.1667.
 The regulatory body should consider in what circumstances it might be appropriate to issue an authorization on the basis that a specific model of equipment has been 'type approved' or carries a certificate of compliance, in accordance with industrial standards or other nationally recognized equivalent standards.
 In many cases, the safety of the facility or activity will depend on additional factors, such as the design and manufacture of equipment, qualification and training of the staff, and management and operational procedures and processes.